Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to open your car with your key.

 Lock Installed Incorrectly

-Mechanics are also individuals and make mistakes.
+Mechanics are also people and make errors.

 How To Fix It